 Intrigued by the collaboration between one of the world's greatest restaurants and the small, Upstate brewery that is Ithaca Beer, we reached out to Eleven Madison Park to learn more.

 Not long ago you could dine at Eleven Madison Park for $28.
 Times have changed.
 The ticket price is $195, period.
 Gone are the $28 lunch prix fixe, the a la carte option, and the affiliation with Danny Meyer, who opened the restaurant in 1998.
-Meyer sold the restaurant to chef Daniel Humm and General Manager Will Guidara last year, after the two voiced an interest in starting their own hospitality group.
+Meyer sold the restaurant to chef Daniel Humm and General Manager Will Guidara last year after the two voiced an interest in starting their own hospitality group.
 In a letter to a Union Square Hospitality Group colleague dated October 4th, 2011, Meyer ultimately decided, “The torch would be passed, and EMP would become the foundation upon which they would launch their new hospitality company.”
-This began an unconventional approach to hospitality that has come to define Eleven Madison Park and Made Nice, their cleverly named hospitality group.
+This began an unconventional approach to hospitality that has come to define Eleven Madison Park and Made Nice, their aptly named hospitality group.

 Ithaca Beer Company crafted Picnic Basket Pale Wheat Ale exclusively for Eleven Madison Park.
 The beer is being served with a cheese course, the components of which are brought to the table in a picnic basket.
 It’s part of a new dinner format Eleven Madison Park introduced to the world last Friday.
 According to Kirk Kelewae, Eleven Madison Park’s Service Director and "Beer God," as he was referred to in an email, Picnic Basket Ale is “only available at Eleven Madison Park,” as part of a collaboration with Ithaca Beer that is planned for the foreseeable future, “The beer will evolve naturally with the seasons and with the development of the cheese being served alongside.”